Constance Prince Maurice

 Dine at Le Barachois - a unique floating restaurant with panoramic mountain views

-Complimentary golf at two championship courses nearby
+Two championship golf courses nearby

 Located on an isolated peninsula surrounded by white sand beaches